HenkT28/Fundamentals_Of_Data_Analysis_Assessment/README.md

 1).
 Description:

 * I created a git repository and made it available online for the lecturer to clone.
-The repository should contain all the work for this assessment.
+The repository contains all the work for this assessment.
 * Within the repository, create a jupyter [4] notebook that uses descriptive statistics and plots to describe the Tips [6] dataset.

 2).
 Regression: